 Whether your classroom is online or in person, teaching one-on-one or to hundreds of learners, you can effectively use open textbooks or other open educational resources (OER) in your course.
 We’ve created this quick walk through to help you get started.

-Introducing open textbooks for your class:
+Introducing open textbooks and OER to your class

 All books in the B.C.
 Open Textbook Collection are covered by a Creative Commons licence which means they provide non-exclusive, worldwide, indefinite permissions for anyone to use without contacting the author, or are not copyrighted and reside in the public domain.